tugpoat/CANTBoot/README.md

 ------------
 ### Hardware:
  * Any of the following:
   - Sega NAOMI mainboard (Must use one of the following BIOS revisions: E, F, G, H. Region shouldn't matter)
   - Sega NAOMI 2 mainboard (Any BIOS revision will work)
   - Sega Chihiro
   - Triforce

  * NetDIMM cartridge w/ security PIC (NULL PIC recommended, but other PICs may work)
  * Raspberry Pi 3,4 (2 may work but will not be supported)
- * CAT5 Crossover Cable
+ * RJ45-terminated Cat5/6 cable(s) as needed

 ### Software:
  * Raspbian -- Other Linux distros should work, but haven't been rubberstamped (Works fine on my gentoo-based laptop minus GPIO functionality).
  * Python 3.6+ with:
   -bottle
   -hashlib
- 	-json
   -pymessagebus
   -sqlite3
   -threads
+  -pyyaml
  * NetDIMM-compatible game images (these are usually .bin files; you're on your own to find these!)

 Software Setup (TODO)